Renua-art/course_work/README.md

 # Node / Express JS REST API

 ## Introduction
+## Project done by renua copyright should be acknowledged
 ## This work was done to create a backend
 ## The db.js file connects with the mongodb
-## projecct done by renua copyright should be acknowledged
+## The index.js file connects to the expressjs